 Tiny codes, invisible to the human eye

-Light, invisible contrasting pixels incorporated into the packaging design
+Light, invisible contrasting pixels incorporated into the packaging design or embossing in the plastic cup

 Mosaic of repeating signal tiles